wadaniel/korali/source/modules/solver/latentVariableFIM/README.rst

       function or model that has to return a list of results, one per individual.
       Here, the user would be responsible for parallelizing (or vectorizing) the inner loop - something that might be nontrivial in Python.

+   d) Rewrite sampling entirely: Since hyperparameters are fixed, the latent variable
+      vector for one individual can be considered independently of all other latent variables.
+      (Or am I overlooking something here?)
+Thus it should be possible to have L numbers of chains *per individual*.
+In this way one could sample latent variables for each individuals independently, and the two loops would be combined into one that iterates both over chains and individuals.
+(Again, am I overlooking something?)

 [1] Lavielle, Marc.
 Mixed effects models for the population approach: models, tasks, methods and tools.
 CRC press, 2014.